Alfresco/docs-activiti-enterprise/docs/administrator/admin-deploy/deploy-helm.md

 	| Form service | `FORMCONFIGURATION_DIRECTORYPATH` |
 	| DMN service | `ACTIVITI_CLOUD_DMN_DMNFILES` |

-## Configure the Identity Service
+## Configure a client
-A client for the Identity Service needs to be created as the application is deployed.
+A client needs to be created in the Identity Service as the application is deployed.

 1. Create a file called `application.json` that contains the following lines and place it in the route of the Helm chart project: